aras-p/glsl-optimizer/src/gallium/docs/source/tgsi.rst

 Considered for removal.

-SGT - Set On Greater Than
+.. opcode:: SGT - Set On Greater Than

 .. math::